microsoft/BotFramework-FunctionalTests/Tests/SkillFunctionalTests/README.md

 ### Content

-This section contains a `SimpleHostBot` and an `EchoSkillBot` sample for each language available to be used in the functional tests.
-To run the test we use YAML files to set up a pipeline that deploys a pair of Host and Skill bots to Azure and then run functional tests where the HostBot consumes the SkillBot.
+This section uses a `SimpleHostBot` and an `EchoSkillBot` sample for each language available to run the functional tests.
+We use YAML files to set up a pipeline that deploys a pair of Host and Skill bots to Azure and then run functional tests where the HostBot consumes the SkillBot.

 The functional tests are located in the `tests` folder.
-This test is written in DotNet and can be used to test the bots independently of the language these are written in.
-For this, the test communicate with the bots deployed to Azure using a [direct line channel](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-directline) to the `HostBot`, and ask it to be delegated to the skill to then get an echo message.
+These tests are written in DotNet and can be used to test the bots independently of the language these are written in.
+For this, the tests use the [TranscriptTestRunner](../../Libraries/TranscriptTestRunner) library to run a recorded transcript and communicate with the bots deployed to Azure using a [direct line channel](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-directline) to the `HostBot` and compare the messages received from the bot in different scenarios.

 ### Tests